dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ### [Write up](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsFromSynchronouslyModelCombinedLakePowellLakeMeadSystemWith26ColoradoRiverManagersExperts.docx) (.docx)

 ## Overview
-The purpose of this activity is to provoke thought and discussion about new Colorado River operations.
-The activity gives participants the opportunity to experiment with Colorado River basin accounts as a more flexible option to reservoir equalization operations that expire in 2026.
+The purpose of this activity is to provoke participants to discuss more flexible and sustainable Colorado River operations than the existing reservoir equalization operations that expire in 2026.
+Participants use a Google Sheet to consume, save, and trade water in 6 basin accounts, protect Lake Powell and Lake Mead, and sustain native fish.

 ## Rquirements
 **Facilitator**: 1 person to setup in Google Sheets (see Setup below), invite participants, and organize play.